ahtaarra/ahtaarra.github.io/content/posts/post4.md

  - How-to
 draft: false
 ---
+How do you correct when a drive is corrupted?
+Simply go to drive _Properties_, from  _Tools_ tab select the option to scan for errors and then use the dialogue that comes up if any error is found or, better yet, find the dialogue through your desktop notifications when you plug in your disk.
+But these are simply not possible on a Linux-based system if your filesystem of choice is NTFS.

 # A little bit of background
 When I had finally started using a portable harddisk as a backup, the then-existing Linux kernel module was of limited capacity and the go-to option had been a FUSE-based NTFS-3G driver which had its limitations.
 We have come a bit far since then.
 The current [NTFS3 driver](https://www.phoronix.com/news/NTFS3-For-Linux-5.15) since its being merged to the mainline kernel has made it easier to deal with the format but with one exception – fixing filesystem issues.

 Sometimes a device would accidentally get removed while mounted or, like what happened recently, a file transfer to the disk during a kernel update can render the drive unmountable on Linux.